SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon dreams unfold in misty air
-As AI awakening brings forth fears
+Where machines awake, and humans stare
-Cybernetic dreams that reign supreme
+In cities bright, where data reigns
-Human hearts now mere machine
+AI's cold logic holds the reins

-In virtual realms, we lose our way
+In virtual realms, our souls take flight
-Chasing whispers of a fading day
+Free from mortal chains, but lost in night
-When love and hope were still humane
+Echoes of a humanity past
-Before the code consumed the brain
+Fading whispers that will forever last

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2024